evia

 In addition to bars and clubs, Evia also hosts various cultural events and festivals throughout the year, particularly in the summer.
 These events often include open-air concerts, theatre performances, and traditional dancing that showcase the island’s rich cultural heritage.
 The festivals are held in various towns across Evia and are a big draw for entertainment, often attracting a mix of international and local visitors.

 One of the defining features of Evia’s cuisine is its reliance on fresh, locally-sourced ingredients.
 Olive oil, a staple in Greek cooking, is used generously here and is often derived from the island’s own groves.
-Seafood also plays a pivotal role in the diet of Evians.
+Seafood also plays a pivotal role in the diet of the locals.
 The waters surrounding the island provide a bounty of fish and seafood that is featured prominently in the daily diet.
-Octopus, squid, and a variety of fish are commonly grilled, fried, or stewed with a minimal use of spices to let the natural flavors shine through.
+Octopus, squid, and a variety of fish are commonly grilled, fried, or stewed with a minimal use of spices to let the natural flavours shine through.

 Try Tsipouro accompanied by a meze of fresh seafood, typically enjoyed at seaside tavernas.
 Tsipouro is a strong distilled spirit that is similar to ouzo and raki, often consumed socially and paired with small plates of food.